A viral compact camera has finally dethroned Sony’s best-selling mirrorless camera

 The Sony A6700, which pops up on the list twice with two different bundles, is also more budget-friendly – at least compared to the A7 V – with a smaller crop sensor design.

 Looking at monthly trending lists offers insight into what cameras are selling well – but monthly numbers can easily be swayed by temporary sale discounts.
-For example, the Nikon Z8 has been steeply discounted lately and is currently still listed for $900 off.
+For example, the Nikon Z8 has been steeply discounted lately.

 But, based on the monthly trends I’ve seen so far this year in the US and Japan, I fully expect cameras like the Sony A7 V, the R6 Mark III, the Fujifilm X-M5, the Fujifilm X100VI, and multiple PowerShot compact cameras to continue to be popular options as 2026 continues.